BOOM is an independent digital journalism initiative with a mission to fight misinformation and make the internet safer.

 BOOM is committed to debunking fake news on a real-time basis.
 We acknowledge that sometimes we might get it wrong.
 When we do go wrong, we do not shy away from our mistakes but correct our story promptly and inform our readers about the correction.
 Stories that have been corrected contain an advisory.
 BOOM is active on social media platforms such as Twitter and Facebook.
 We are open to constructive feedback and criticism.

-Govindraj Ethiraj is a television & print journalist and also Founder of FactChecker.in, India’s first dedicated policy and data Fact Check initiative.
-He also anchors seasonal shows on Indian news television – the current one being the weekly `Policy Watch’ on public service broadcaster Rajya Sabha or RS TV.
+Govindraj Ethiraj is a television & print journalist and also Founder of IndiaSpend & FactChecker.in, data journalism and fact check initiatives.
+He also anchors seasonal shows on Indian news television – recent ones being Aegons of Business on BloombergQuint and `Policy Watch’ on public service broadcaster Rajya Sabha or RS TV.

 Previously, he was Founder-Editor in Chief of Bloomberg TV India, a 24-hours business news service launched out of Mumbai in 2008.
 Prior to setting up Bloomberg TV India, he worked with Business Standard newspaper as Editor (New Media) with a specific mandate of integrating the newspaper’s news operations with its digital or web platform.
 He also spent around five years each with CNBC-TV18 & The Economic Times.
-He is a Fellow of The Aspen Institute, Colorado & a winner of the BMW Foundation Responsible Leadership Awards for 2014.
+He is a Fellow of The Aspen Institute, Colorado, a McNulty Prize Laureate 2018 & a winner of the BMW Foundation Responsible Leadership Awards for 2014.

-Jency Jacob is the Managing Editor of BOOM and has worked with some of the top brands across television and print networks in the country.
+Jency Jacob is the Managing Editor of BOOM and has worked with some of the top television and print networks in the country.
 At BOOM, Jency apart from providing editorial leadership to the team, also writes fact checks and opinion pieces on claims made by those in power and social media influencers.
 Jency is also the co-host of the weekly fact check show Fact Vs Fiction.